 Signpath has successfully completed Phase 1a and Phase 1b human clinical trials using LipoCurc™.
 These clinical trials have shown LipoCurc™ to be safe at clinical doses, with minimal adverse side effects.
 The Phase 1b trial showed significant signs of efficacy in several heavily pre-treated salvage patients.

 Two very heavily pretreated patients had major reductions in cancer markers.
-A patient with metastatic colon cancer who had received seven prior lines of multi-drug chemotherapy had a reduction in his CEA from 18,542 to 6,441 and a decrease in CA 19-9 from18,105 – 13,238.
-A patient with metastatic prostate carcinoma who had also received seven prior lines of therapy showed a reduction of his PSA from 649 t0 350 and of his LDH from 435 to 220.
+A patient with metastatic colon cancer who had received seven prior lines of multi-drug chemotherapy had a reduction in his CEA from 18,542 to 6,441 and a decrease in CA 19-9 from 18,105 to 13,238.
+A patient with metastatic prostate carcinoma who had also received seven prior lines of therapy showed a reduction of his PSA from 649 to 350 and of his LDH from 435 to 220.
 It is very rare to see evidence of response in cancer patients with solid tumors even after four or five previous lines of therapy.

-Using the data generated from the Phase 1 trials, we are preparing for two Phase 2 trials; one in glioblastoma and the other in multiple myeloma.
+Using the data generated from the Phase 1 trials, we are preparing for two Phase 2 trials; one in glioblastoma and the other in mesothelioma.

 Glioblastoma as a Target for Liposomal Curcumin